Troubleshooting a Mitsubishi That Won’t Start

 Another cause is a bad alternator that doesn’t generate enough electricity to charge the battery.

-The most likely scenario is that you accidentally left something like a stereo or lights on, which would drain the battery overnight.
+The most likely scenario is that you accidentally left something like a stereo or lights on overnight, draining the battery.
 Furthermore, a parasitic current draw may drain your car battery when parked.
 Parasitic draws occur when one of the electrical systems in the car malfunctions and drains the battery when the car is turned off.

-A common problem that shows the same symptoms as a dead battery, such as no crank, and no start, is a bad starter or starter solenoid, which we discuss below.
-If the battery is dead, you can charge via a home power outlet with a 12 Volt Battery Trickle Charger or jump-start the vehicle and let it idle or drive it for at least thirty minutes.
+A common problem that shows the same symptoms as a dead battery, such as no crank and no start, is a bad starter or starter solenoid, which we will discuss below.
+If the battery is dead or drained, you can charge it through a home power outlet with a 12 Volt Battery Trickle Charger, jump-start the vehicle, and keep it on idle for at least thirty minutes.

-If the battery doesn’t hold a charge, it may need to be replaced.
+If the battery cannot maintain a charge, it may be necessary to be replaced.
 Follow this guide on how to change a Mitsubishi battery.

 Security System